-Rhomberg Sersa UK Limited is a full railway engineering service provider specialising in design and construction of concrete slab track solutions, track renewal and maintenance, tunnels, stations, consultancy planning and design.
+Rhomberg Sersa Rail Group UK is a full railway engineering service provider specialising in design and construction of concrete slab track solutions, track renewal and maintenance, tunnels, stations, consultancy planning and design.
 We are part of the Rhomberg Sersa Rail Group (hereinafter referred to as Rhomberg Sersa) with the head office in Bregenz, Austria.
 The group has a total of 2132 members of staff operating across Austria, Germany, Switzerland, United Kingdom, Ireland, Australia, and Canada.

 Rhomberg Sersa has achieved a reputation as being a reliable and fair partner.
 These values are the foundation of its company philosophy and make Rhomberg Sersa a renowned international family enterprise.
 In June 2012 Rhomberg Sersa became one of the first companies in Austria to be awarded the Certificate of Ethical Company Management by ÖeGNI.